Shopify/polaris/polaris.shopify.com/content/components/tables/index-table.md

 examples:
   - fileName: index-table-default.tsx
     title: Default
-    description: A index table with simple items and no bulk actions, sorting, or filtering.
+    description: An index table with simple items and no bulk actions, sorting, or filtering.
   - fileName: index-table-with-views-search-filter-sorting.tsx
     title: With saved views, search, filtering, and sorting
     description: An index table with saved views, search, filtering, sorting, and bulk actions
+  - fileName: index-filters-with-edit-colums-button.tsx
+    title: With edit columns button
+    description: An index table with edit columns, saved views, search, filtering, sorting, and bulk actions
   - fileName: index-table-with-disabled-rows.tsx
     title: With disabled rows
     description: An index table with saved views, search, filtering, sorting, and bulk actions